jbrucker/server-discovery/README.md

 ## How to Run

-1. After cloning the project, check the `DISCOVERY_PORT` value in `server/DiscoveryConfig.java`.
+1. After cloning the project, check `DISCOVERY_PORT` in `server/DiscoveryConfig.java`.
 Use any available port above 1024.
 2. Run the DiscoveryServer on one machine.
 3. On a different machine on the same LAN run DiscoveryClient.
 It should print the server's address.
 It sends a broadcast every 2 seconds until a response is received.
+You can run server and client on the same machine, too.

 Both client and server print several log messages on the console.
 You can reconfigure the Logger (`java.util.logging.Logger`) to either print messages to a file or not log anything.